Get started on your cybersecurity degree at American Military University.

 By Saundra McDavid

-Faculty Member, School of Business at American Public University
+Faculty Member, School of Business at American Military University

 When does a cyber attack become an act of war?
 Consider the increasingly common ransomware attacks, such as the cyber attack on the Erie County Medical Center’s computers.
 Its 6,000 computers were disabled and a ransom demand for nearly $6,000 appeared on the screens of the affected computers to unlock their data.
 The Buffalo, New York, medical center refused to pay and suffered nearly $10 million in expenses.
 (Davis, 2017)